HaolingZHANG/MotifEffect/README.md

 │    │    ├── generate_motifs                      // Generate qualified motif with specific requirements.
 │    │    ├── generate_outputs                     // Generate all output landscapes and the corresponding parameters based on the given parameter domain.
 │    │    ├── calculate_differences                // Calculate norm differences between motif landscapes.
-│    ├── robustness.py                             // Robustness-related operations.
+│    ├── robustness.py                             // Statistical methods related to numerical stability.
 │    │    ├── evaluate_propagation                 // Evaluate the error propagation through the selected motif.
 │    │    ├── estimate_lipschitz                   // Estimate the Lipschitz constant of the output signals produced by selected motif.
 │    │    ├── estimate_lipschitz_by_motif          // Estimate the Lipschitz constant from a selected motif.
-│    ├── similarity.py                             // Similarity-related operations.
+│    ├── similarity.py                             // Statistical methods related to representational capacity.
 │    │    ├── execute_escape_processes             // Execute the escape process for multiple pairs of an escape motif and several catch motifs.
 │    │    ├── execute_catch_processes              // Execute the catching process for referenced motifs and several catch motifs.
 │    │    ├── maximum_minimum_loss_search          // Find the maximum-minimum L2-norm loss (as the representation capacity bound) between source motif and target motifs.